sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/index.md

 ### Hardware Sentry CLI (`hws`)

-The [Hardware Sentry CLI](troubleshooting/cli.md) is the same engine and library of *Hardware Connectors* as in the *Prometheus Exporter*, but packaged as a command line interface, that can be invoked in a shell.
+The [Hardware Sentry CLI](troubleshooting/cli.md) contains the same engine and library of *Hardware Connectors* as *Hardware Sentry Exporter for Prometheus*, but packaged as a command line interface, that can be invoked in a shell.

 This tool is particularly useful to troubleshoot the monitoring of a system, protocols and credentials.